Back to Reference

 Step #1: Identify specific goals and objectives

-• How does your team like to communicate (text, video, or voice)?
+• What communication methods does your team prefer (text, video, voice)?

-• Do you have synchronous or asynchronous communication?
+• Do you need synchronous or asynchronous collaboration?

-• How do you manage tasks and deadlines?
+• How do you currently manage tasks and deadlines?

-By answering these questions, you can actively search for tools that solve your main challenges and fit your work culture.
-So, try to identify what your team actually wants, taking into consideration their working habits, typical project complexity, budget, and time constraints.
+By answering these questions, you can actively search for tools that solve your main challenges and fit your work culture, as needs vary by industry—in sectors like information and finance, over 40% of jobs involved teleworking at least some of the time in 2021.
+Try to identify what your team actually wants, taking into consideration their working habits, typical project complexity, budget, and time constraints.

 Step #2: Assess your budget

 Moreover, consider your resources.
 Do you have time to spare for people to fully learn the tool?
-Or do you need to implement it now?
 Do you have the necessary training materials or will you need to spend time teaching them?

 Step #3: Make a list of features and functionalities